-Nine Americans die in Mexican massacre, Trump proposes 'war' on drug cartels
+Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 “This is the time for Mexico, with the help of the United States, to wage WAR on the drug cartels and wipe them off the face of the earth,” Trump added.

-Mexico has used its military in a war on drug cartels since 2006 but despite the arrest or killing of leading traffickers the campaign has not succeeded in reducing drug violence.
-In fact, it has led to more killings as criminal groups fight among themselves.
+Mexico has used its military in a war on drug cartels since 2006.
+Despite the arrest or killing of leading traffickers, the campaign has not succeeded in reducing drug violence and has led to more killings as criminal groups fight among themselves.

 The government has registered more than 250,000 homicides in the last dozen years, most of them related to the drug war.